Enabling notification of visual impairment in Scotland

-John in collaboration with practitioners developed the UK’s first notification system of children with visual impairment (Ravenscroft et al, 2008).
+John in collaboration with practitioners developed the UK’s first notification system of children with visual impairment (Ravencroft et al, 2008).
 The Visual Impairment Scotland (VIS) Project addressed three key areas:

 - Lessening the feeling of isolation experienced by many visually impaired children and their families.